jadijadi/lpic1book/content/1094_configure_client_side_dns.md

 ### dig

-The `dig` tool is specificly build to query DNS.
+The `dig` tool is specifically build to query DNS.
 If you want to find out where x.org points to, you can do:

 ```text
 $ dig x.org